sujeet-agrahari/node-fastify-architecture/readme.md

 This repository contains a Node.js Fastify application that follows a modular architecture.
 Each business entity is wrapped inside a single module, including routes, controllers, services, and other related components.

+> ⚡️ The project is setup to work with node v20, which is gonna be next LTS from 24th October 2023.
+> Node v20 includes native test runner.
+The project is setup to use the same and doesn't depend on external libraries like jest, mocha, ava etc. for tests.
+> Node v20 also allows to use `await` outside `async` and the project also uses this feature

 ## The project

 The project is organized with a modular architecture to promote separation of concerns and code reusability.
 The architecture is designed to keep services separate from controllers, enabling better data processing and more maintainable code.